 Generally, no. If you are taking photos for private use and enjoyment, the National Park Service does not require you to obtain a permit.
 However, if you are using any props, actors or external lighting, or are taking photos as a commercial company or for a commercial company, you may need to obtain a permit.
 Contact the Grand Canyon National Park Service if you have any further questions.
 It’s generally best to contact them directly if you’re questioning whether you need a film permit or not.

 How do I pick the best trip type for myself & my group?

 First, look at the physical abilities and interests for yourself and/or everyone in your group.
 The best plan is to pick the trip that works best for the one in your group with the least ability.
-For example, if you have someone in your group that does not want to paddle, but everyone else does, it is not recommended to choose an All-Paddle adventure and force the non-paddler to be uncomfortable on the trip, or potentially in harm’s way.
-The best choice in this situation would be to choose the Classic Adventure, which allows guests to paddle or not.
+For example, if you have someone in your group that does not want to paddle, but everyone else does, it is not recommended to choose an All-Paddle adventure and force the non-paddler to be uncomfortable on the trip, or potentially be in harm’s way.
+The best choice in this situation would be to choose the Classic Adventure, which allows each guest to choose to paddle or not.